Inaugural Lecture: Patricia Phillippy, Professor of Material and Cultural Memories

 Patricia received her PhD from Yale University in Renaissance Studies and taught at Texas A&M University in College Station, Texas for several years.
 She joined Coventry in 2020 as a Professor of Material and Cultural Memories and Executive Director of the Centre for Arts, Memory and Communities.

 She is Senior Editor of Sixteenth Century Journal and serves as liaison between the Modern Language Association and the Society for the Studies of Early Modern Women and Gender.
 Her research has been awarded funding from the Leverhulme Trust, the Folger Shakespeare Library and the Renaissance Society of America, among others.

 Her current research exemplifies her commitment to establishing the relevance of early modern studies to twenty first century concerns.
-To mark National Authors Day, Patricia aims to deepen our understanding of gendered authorship by investigating women’s material creations as related to climate change and place.
+Marking National Authors Day, Patricia aimed to deepen our understanding of gendered authorship by investigating women’s material creations as related to climate change and place.

 Watch Patricia Phillipy's Inaugural Lecture 'Memory and Matter: Lady Anne Clifford’s “Life of Mee'.